 Stowe Trails Partnership

-Please note: many of the trails maintained by STP pass through private land with permission from landowners.
+Please note many of the trails maintained by STP pass through private land with permission from landowners.
 Please be respectful of private property and check conditions in the daily trail report to see which trails are closed/under construction.
-Trails do open and close in accordance with weather.
+Trails do open and close in accordance with the weather.
 Trail maps are available at many stores in town – money from maps sold goes directly toward trail maintenance.

 - Adam’s Camp

 - Little River, Cotton Brook, Kirchner Woods & Alex’s Trail Perry Hill (Managed by the Waterbury Area Trail Alliance)

 - B3 Fest: Bikes, Brews & Beats – June 14 – 16, 2019